 5. How much will it cost to move in?

-Initial monies vary between agents and there can be big differences in the amount of fees and deposit due.
+Initial monies vary between Agents with different expectations in terms of the amount of rent due in advance and deposit level.
 Make sure you know:

 - How much deposit is payable and how will it be protected?

 6. Collate the necessary information to help your application go smoothly

 Take a look at the agents’ application form to understand what you need to provide with your application.
 This usually includes:

 - Evidence about your income – find out who can provide a work reference for you